pulibrary/ansible_fiesta/fiesta_lesson_1.md

 These arguments tell the `apt` module to uninstall the package named `nginx` and purge it. (the equivalent of doing `apt -y purge nginx`)

+### Modules

+Modules are generically packaged scripts that come with Ansible.
+The perform actions on the host.
+Thus far we've seen.

+* `apt` which installs and removes packages using the `apt` package manager
+* `copy` which copies files from local machine to the hosts.
+If you read the documentation further it can also copy remote files.
+* `file` sets the attribute of a file, directory or symlink
+* `service` starts stops or restarts a service
+* `template` generates a new file to be copied to the hosts